MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 ## IP addresses

-See [IP address configuration](ip-address-configuration.md) for additional details on how to permit access to automated, scheduled, and instant flows, including the required endpoints.
+See the [IP address configuration](ip-address-configuration.md) for additional details on how to permit access to automated, scheduled, and instant flows, including the required endpoints.